tdeheurles/hive/example/helloworld/part6.md

 ### Push our container to docker.hub
 Go to [docker hub](https://hub.docker.com/) and create an account.

-Then loggin our docker client with your new credentials:
+Then loggin the docker client with your new credentials:

 ```bash
 $ ./hive docker cli login